 Leaders who take a customer-first approach should also encourage employees to share ideas, information, reactions, and perspectives—while actively listening.
 This investment signals respect and open-mindedness, and a commitment to continuous growth.
 It engages employees in their work, their teams, and the organization as a whole.

 And, importantly, it clearly demonstrates that leaders value employee contributions and input on strategies.
 By sustaining employee engagement over time, great leaders elevate their organizations—lowering turnover and improving patient experience, quality of care, and health outcomes.
 Adopting this ‘outside-in’ viewpoint means healthcare leaders should design solutions to meet customers on their terms.

 More from the blog: 'Top 5 Challenges in Workforce Management'

 Recruiting and Developing the Leaders You Need

-It’s worth noting that these competencies are all soft skills that are difficult to assess in a candidate.
+It’s worth noting that these competencies are all soft skills that can be difficult to assess in a candidate.
 For many hospitals and managed care organizations, the more promising strategy may be to invest in cultivating leadership potential in house.